Skip to content

 default = 0,

-condition = function(schema)
+condition = function(self)

-local model = schema.model.default
+local model = self.schema.model.default

 if type(model) == "function" then